Online daters looking for more than endless swiping

 Hobley has also seen strides in inclusiveness and support throughout LGBTQ communities, creating a safe space to express gender and sexuality preferences and to meet potential partners.

-“An estimated 70 to 80 percent of LGBTQ relationships started on a dating app,” she said.
+“An estimated 70% to 80% of LGBTQ relationships started on a dating app,” she said.

 For Hobley, the love doesn’t stop there.
-She said she gets an average of 5 to 20 wedding emails and invites a week.
+She said she gets an average of five to 20 wedding emails and invites a week.

 “I will crash your wedding,” she jokes, “but we also send a gift.”